twhl-community/halflife-unified-sdk/docs/entityguide/map-upgrades.md

 Converts `item_suit`'s model to use `w_pcv.mdl` in Opposing Force maps.

+### DisableFuncTankOfPersistenceUpgrade

+Disables the `persistence` behavior for all Opposing Force tank entities to match the original's behavior.

 ### FixBlackOpsSpawnDelayUpgrade

 Sets the `assassin4_spawn` `monstermaker` in `of6a1` to spawn a Black Ops assassin immediately